 Counseling services are free to all students currently enrolled at Midwestern University.
 Counselors are available to help students effectively deal with many issues through individual, couples, and group counseling.

 Cost of Attendance

 What is the cost of attendance for the Chicago College of Optometry?

-For students starting their studies in Fall Quarter 2019, the annual tuition is $42,878.
-In addition, the fee for optometry equipment, which will be used in all four years of the Doctor of Optometry degree program (and thereafter) is $5,014, and all programs (both full and part-time) have an annual student services fee of $687.
+For students starting their studies in Fall Quarter 2020, the annual tuition is $42,878.
+In addition, the fee for optometry equipment, which will be used in all four years of the Doctor of Optometry degree program (and thereafter), is $5,014, and all programs (both full and part-time) have an annual student services fee of $687.